 Per the North Carolina Administrative Code 09 NCAC 03M, an agency shall not disburse any State financial assistance to an entity that is on the Suspension of Funding list.
-The North Carolina Office of State Budget and Management maintains the Suspension of Funding List for non-compliant grant recipients.
+The North Carolina Office of State Budget and Management (OSBM) maintains the Suspension of Funding List for non-compliant grant recipients.

-Audit Objective: Determine whether the recipient verified that an entity with which it plans to enter into a transaction is not suspended, debarred, or otherwise excluded pursuant to 31 CFR §19.300 prior to entering subawards and contracts with award funds.
+Audit Objective: Determine whether the recipient verified that an entity with which it plans to enter into a transaction is not suspended, debarred, or otherwise excluded prior to entering subawards and contracts with award funds.
+This includes verifying the entity is not on the Suspension of Funding list maintained by OSBM.

-- Review the recipient entity's procedures for verifying that an entity with which it plans to enter into a transaction is not debarred, suspended, or otherwise excluded. - Select a sample of procurements and subawards and test whether the recipient entity performed procedures to ensure that an entity which it plans to enter into a transaction was not debarred or suspended.
+- 1. Review the recipient entity's procedures for verifying that an entity with which it plans to enter into a transaction is not debarred, suspended, or otherwise excluded, including the OSBM Suspension of Funding list. - 2.
+Select a sample of procurements and subawards and test whether the recipient entity performed procedures to ensure that an entity which it plans to enter into a transaction was not debarred or suspended.